The Cosmic Expansion History from Line-Intensity Mapping

 In Figure~\ref{fig:constraints2D}, we show the forecasted marginalized constraints on the plane $D_A(1+z)^2$ - $H/(1+z)^{3/2}$, for the case of CO.
 The correlation between radial and transverse BAO measurements changes with redshift, although this is mainly driven by the transformation of angular and radial resolutions into physical distances.
 The correlations between cosmological parameters contrained using BAO measurements, such as the Hubble constant $H_0$ and the matter density parameter today $\Omega_M$ also change with redshift (see e.g.\ Ref.~\cite{Cuceu_BAOH0} for results from galaxy surveys).

-It should be emphasized that although the evolution of $H(z)$ at $3\lesssim z\lesssim 10$ is completely determined by $\Omega_M$ under $\Lambda$CDM, we still lack direct empirical evidence of the expansion history in these epochs (CMB lensing provides an integrated constrained, roughly peaked at $z\sim2$~\cite{Aghanim:2018oex}).
+It should be emphasized that although the evolution of $H(z)$ at $3\lesssim z\lesssim 10$ is completely determined by $\Omega_M$ under $\Lambda$CDM, we still lack direct empirical evidence of the expansion history in these epochs (CMB lensing provides an integrated {constraint}, roughly peaked at $z\sim2$~\cite{Aghanim:2018oex}).
 There are models that predict other behaviors, including modified gravity theories or dark matter decaying into lighter dark particles (see e.g.\ Refs.~\cite{Raveri_DEMG,Kyriakos_dcdm}).
 These models, as well as alternative modifications of the cosmic expansion in the matter dominated era, could potentially reduce the Hubble tension.
 Still, model-independent reconstructions of the Hubble parameter currently remain unconstrained beyond $z\sim 0.7$~\citep{BernalH0,StandardQuantities,Joudaki:2017zhq}.

 Therefore, perhaps the most convincing way to demonstrate the potential of LIM BAO measurements is to consider a model-independent expansion history.
 Following Ref.~\cite{BernalH0}, we parametrize $H(z)$ with natural cubic splines.
-We locate the nodes of the splines at $z=\lbrace 0.0,0.2,0.6,1.6,2.4,4.0,6.5,9.0\rbrace$ and fit the values of $H(z)$ at these nodes using uniform priors and the following data\footnote{We run MonteCarlo Markov Chains using the python package \texttt{emcee}~\cite{emcee}, publicly available at \url{dfm.io/emcee/}.}: the local measurement of $H_0$~\cite{RiessH0_19}; Type-Ia supernovae (SNeIa)~\cite{Scolnic_pantheon}; BAO from galaxies~\cite{Beutler11,Ross15,Alam_bossdr12,Kazin14_wz,eBOSS_baoz72}, quasars~\cite{GilMarin_qsoeBOSS} and the Lyman-$\alpha$ forest~\cite{eBOSS_Lyalpha_auto,eBOSS_Lyalpha_cross}; and $r_{\rm s}$ measured from 2018 Planck data~\cite{Planck18_pars}.
-In addition, we draw samples from the 2D-Gaussian forecasted uncertainties for LIM BAO from SPHEREx and IMS3 (CO), centered at the fiducial values.
-The node locations are chosen to optimize the constraining power of the different datasets.
+We locate the nodes of the splines at $z=\lbrace 0.0,0.2,0.6,1.6,2.4,4.0,6.5,9.0\rbrace$ {(chosen to optimize the constraining power)} and fit the values of $H(z)$ using uniform priors and the following data\footnote{We run MonteCarlo Markov Chains using \texttt{emcee}~\cite{emcee}, publicly available at \url{dfm.io/emcee/}.}: the local measurement of $H_0$~\cite{RiessH0_19}; Type-Ia supernovae (SNeIa)~\cite{Scolnic_pantheon}; BAO from galaxies~\cite{Beutler11,Ross15,Alam_bossdr12,Kazin14_wz,eBOSS_baoz72}, quasars~\cite{GilMarin_qsoeBOSS} and the Lyman-$\alpha$ forest~\cite{eBOSS_Lyalpha_auto,eBOSS_Lyalpha_cross}; and $r_{\rm s}$ measured from 2018 Planck data~\cite{Planck18_pars}.
+In addition, we {include mimicked $D_A(z)$ and $H(z)$ measurements from LIM BAO observations by SPHEREx, CII-StageII and IMS3 (CO).
+We assume the covariance matrix given by the corresponding Fisher matrix, and draw the central values from such covariance matrices centered on the fiducial values.}